PrestonRivera/PrestonRivera/README.md

 PRESTON RIVERA
 ==============================

-Hungry to learn it all!!!
+Software Dev
 --------------------------------------------------------------------------

-I am a new developer and currently working with python.
-I am in the process of learning GO and java script.
+I am a developer with Python, SQL, Golang, C, and JavaScript experience.
 I have a few projects that I would love for you to check out.
-Follow the instructions on the project README files and feel free to tell me what you think!
+Follow the instructions on the projects README files and feel free to tell me what you think!

 * 🌍  I'm based in Texas
 * ✉️  You can contact me at [prestonrivera211@gmail.com](mailto:prestonrivera211@gmail.com)